 Readers of this blog will know my own thoughts on libertarianism (suffice to say, I’m fairly dubious about the whole thing).
 I enjoy the fact that Rush’s lyrics reflect the importance of personal freedom (especially from totalitarian regimes) while also exploring the limits of that freedom.
 You only need listen to “Distant Early Warning” to see Peart’s ability to transcend categories, as he derides the “Red Book” while also recognising that “we need someone to talk to” before reprising with the chorus “I worry about you”.
 This is one of those places where Peart allowed a communitarian side to show in his lyrics.
 “Entre Nous” is another: while “we are secrets to each other”, nevertheless we are “joined in bonds of love / we’re linked to one another by such slender threads”.
 The words “alone and yet together” could perhaps sum up the mature Peart’s reflections on human social interactions.

 It’s also important to note that where Peart’s libertarianism is overt, it was more of the social than the economic stripe.
+Having said that, one verse in “Anthem” does see Peart flirt with economic libertarianism (“Live for yourself / There’s no one else more worth living for / Begging hands and bleeding hearts / Will only cry out for more”).
+But this seems to be less interesting to Peart than the themes of personal responsibility and individualism.
 Hence songs like “Big Money” or “The Spirit of Radio” positively speak against absolute economic freedom and free-market fundamentalism.

 My favourite three Rush songs also happen to speak of some of my own important ideals: conservatism, by which I mean the preservation and passing on of a common heritage (Red Barchetta), social activism and the pursuit of the common good (Closer to the Heart) and pessimism (or is it realism?) towards the notion that we will achieve infinite progress and immortal bliss through our own efforts (Xanadu, a heart-wrenching and tragic re-telling of Coleridge’s dreamy “Kubla Khan”).
 Of course, on the most important (and what I take to be the most true) philosophy of all, Christianity, Peart and I are worlds apart.